Read more on

 And because we never hide behind a group identity or an authority, I believe that autistic individuals are far more likely to accept responsibility for their own actions.

-While non-autistic persons tend to work more efficiently in groups, autistic persons are more efficient working on their own; we have very concrete ideas and therefore loathe compromises.
+While mainstream persons tend to work more efficiently in groups, autistic persons are more efficient working on their own; we have very concrete ideas and therefore loathe compromises.
 For example, the Sistine Chapel ceiling was painted by Michelangelo; can you imagine him as a part of a team with limited input and having to negotiate every character and cloud he painted?

 Human rights movements usually begin as protests organised by a group, but some are sparked off by the actions of individuals.
 Autistic people, because of our individual nature (and because we tend not to be listened to) are more likely to choose this course of action.
 One example is Greta Thunberg, the climate activist who started a mass movement with a solitary protest outside the Swedish parliament: ‘People also say that since I have Asperger I couldn’t possibly have put myself in this position.
 But that’s exactly why I did this.
 Because if I would have been ”normal” and social I would have organized myself in an organisation, or started an organisation by myself.
 But since I am not that good at socializing I did this instead.’